CHANGE A LIFE. MAYBE EVEN YOUR OWN.

 CCHS has over 900 animals travel through its doors each year.
 We couldn’t give the support the animals receive without our strong network of volunteers.
 There are many ways that individuals, like you, can change the life of one less fortunate dog or cat.
 You can help us today by assisting with any of the following activities.

 Volunteering at CCHS is easy!
-Just sign up for an appointment, and come at the time you selected.
+We are open Mon/Wed/Fri/Sat 12-5 (unless otherwise noted).
 Sometimes small groups like to help us with cleaning or other projects, which we can set up in advance (see below).
 Other volunteering opportunities do present themselves at times and we will post them on our Facebook page and/or on the front counter asking for help.

 When you first come to the shelter, we will have you fill out a liability form, which we have printed and ready to go.
 You only need to fill that out once, and we keep them on file for 5 years.
 Every time you visit us, you will need to sign in at the front counter and you will be ready to go!